LICAR-UBA/NBIoT-D2D-Sim/README.md

 # NBTIoT-D2D-Sim
-Narrowband Internet of Things (NB-IoT) simulation model integrated with device-to-device (D2D) capabilities.
+Narrowband Internet of Things (NB-IoT) simulation model integrated with device-to-device (D2D) communication.

+Soon this code will be publicly available.